dylrich/simple-vector-tile-server/README.md

 ## Simple Vector Tile Server

 This repository has a very simple server.js file that dynamically creates vector tile endpoints from a directory of .mbtiles files.
 Unpacked protocol buffers in folder format are not supported.
 Meant for learning, not production!
+Updated version based on https://github.com/chelm/mbtiles-server and https://github.com/klokantech/tileserver-gl

 ### Usage